MikeD123/Scarab/README.md

 ## 👌 **Good use cases** 👌
 - You and your friends are syndicating funds together to send over to a whitelist.
 For peace of mind, you implement this contract together to ensure that funds are going where they're supposed to be, and have full visibility on the contribution amount.

+- ICO creator being able to deploy these contracts on the whitelist.
+Each contract would have a particular whitelist that it's allowed to receive from (E.g. Syndicate 1 contract address "0x12345", and Syndicate 2 contract address "0x09876", all other deposits aren't permitted).

+- Collecting the syndicates deposits, and their specified/allowed deposit address into the ICO.
+Leveraging the contract to make those deposits on behalf of everyone in the most timely manner, and then take all the tokens received, and push back to everyone.
+Minimizing mass inconvenience for multiple parties, and also providing a strong opportunity to receive the most amount of tokens possible.

 ## ⚠️ 🚨 **Bad use case (Don't ever do)** 🚨⚠️